December 11, 2024

 Created using The Recipes Generator

 The spice blend for these cookies is based on the spices in the pepper nut cookies in the classic The German Cookbook.
 These Pfeffernüsse do not contain anise, or star anise.
 If you'd like you can add 1/4 teaspoon of ground anise to your spices.
+I have done this on occasion as well.

 I hope you give these Christmas cookies a try!
 Let me know in the comments below.